Arthur Edwin Farndale

 1944

-In about 1944, Edwin and his wife lived at Robin Hood's Bay, Yorkshire (see www.cwgc.org war casualty record for their son, Bernard Farndale).
+In about 1944, Edwin and his wife lived at Robin Hood's Bay, Yorkshire when their son Bernard was shot down over Denmark in World War 2 (see www.cwgc.org war casualty record and the memorial for their son, Bernard Farndale).

 1962

-Arthur E Farndale, died aged 87 in Cleveland District, in the fourth quarter of 1962 (DR).
+Arthur E Farndale, died aged 87, in 1962 and the death was registered in Cleveland District, in the fourth quarter of 1962 (GRO Vol 1b page 710).

 A piece of paper with writing on it